whofferbert/key-mode/README.md

 ```

 ## E Super Locrian, provided at the CLI
+There is coloization to the fingerboard output at the CLI, it just does not translate properly to the markdown.
+The root, third, and fifth notes are all assigned their own colors, for clarity.

 ```bash
 $ ./key-mode -steps "1 3 1 2 1 2 2" -key E -name "Super Locrian" -guitar-poss